dhinostroza/SleepEDFX20/README.md

 # SleepEDFX40
-Trying to detect the elusive N1 in EEG
+Trying to detect the elusive N1 in EEG readings from the SleepEDFX public dataset
-20 subjects with two different readings each